The Odysseus project is a long-life, low-cost nickel sulphide redevelopment project in Western Australia. Discovered in 2010, Odysseus is among…

-The Pumpkin Hollow Project is a high grade iron-oxide copper-gold deposit located approximately eight miles south-east of the Yerington in Nevada, US.
+The Pumpkin Hollow Project is a high-grade iron-oxide copper-gold deposit located approximately eight miles south-east of Yerington, Nevada, US.

-The mine was discovered in 1960 by US steel.
-To date 275,000m of drilling has been completed.
+The mine was discovered by US steel in 1960 and 275,000m of drilling has so far been completed.

 Exploration has outlined five separate deposits so far.
-Two, designated East and E-2, are underground.
-The remaining three, designated North, South and Southeast, are open pit deposits.
-The underground deposits are being developed first.
+Two high-grade deposits, designated East and E-2, are underground, while the remaining three, North, South and South-East are open-pit deposits.

 Pumpkin Hollow copper mine development

-Development of the project will be carried out in two phases.
-The first phase will be a 6,500tpd underground operation, which will include an advanced exploration programme and the sinking of two shafts to access the underground deposits.
-Production from the phase 1 is expected to commence in 2015.
+Development of the project is being carried out in two phases.
+The first phase was a 6,500tpd underground operation, which included an advanced exploration programme and the sinking of two shafts to access the underground deposits.

-The mine is expected to produce 285 million pounds of copper, 45,000Oz of gold, and 1.1 million ounce (MOz) of silver annually for the first five years.
+The mine is expected to annually produce 285 million pounds (Mlb) of copper, 45,000oz of gold and 1.1 million ounces (Moz) of silver for the first five years.

-The proven and probable reserves at Pumpkin Hollow Mine as of October 2010 are estimated to be 4.29 billion pounds of copper, 952,000Oz of gold, and 27.3MOz of silver.
+The proven and probable reserves at Pumpkin Hollow Mine as of January 2019 were estimated to be 3,590Mlb of copper, 21,266koz of gold and 617oz of silver.

-The measured and indicated resources are estimated to be 5.9 billion pounds of copper, 1.6MOz of gold, and 42MOz of silver.
-Inferred resources are estimated to be 3.7 billion pounds of copper, 716,000Oz of gold, and 21.8MOz of silver.
+The measured and indicated resources were estimated to be 5.9 billion pounds of copper, 1.6Moz of gold, and 42Moz of silver.
+Inferred resources were estimated to be 3.7 billion pounds of copper, 716,000oz of gold, and 21.8Moz of silver.

 The deposit lies within the Walker Lane mineralised belt, along the flanks of the Jurassic-aged Yerington batholith.